 For many years it has been possible to replace teeth that have been lost, but it was always believed that damage to the gums was going to be permanent.
-Now this is no longer the case and they can be treated via a gingival gum graft – medically referred to as a gingival graft.
+Now, this is no longer the case and they can be treated via a gingival gum graft – medically referred to as gingival graft.
 There are a number of different procedures that are covered by this description and they will be carried out to deal with various conditions.
 It is not something that you will be aware of in the early stages and be able to correct.
 As it comes on slowly, the changes will be minimal and by the time you are aware of it, it could be time for dental intervention.

 The most common reason for requiring a gingival graft will be to reverse the appearance of receding gums.
 Another name for the treatment is periodontal plastic surgery.
 Not only does this look unsightly, but it can be painful.
 When the gum moves away from the bottom of the tooth there is the risk that the root will become exposed.
 There can be pain felt when there is something hot or cold taken in and also when there is a sharp intake of cold air.
 It is hard to describe how painful this can be, and it has to be felt to be understood.
-The bigger risk is infection that can enter the tooth and if this is not caught in time, it will lead to tooth loss.
+The bigger risk is an infection that can enter the tooth and if this is not caught in time, it will lead to tooth loss.

 The longer this goes on the bigger the risk that further damage will be done.
 The bone can become damaged, as can keratinized tissue and in the worst cases, will be lost for good.
 The gum graft when carried out will use the existing keritinized tissue to cover and protect the exposed gum roots and they will end up securely back in the jaw where they belong.
 If the work is not carried out there will be ongoing issues and the ultimate event will be the loss of at least one tooth and a very high risk of infection and damage to the bones which would lead to the loss of more teeth.